jermowery/jermowery.github.io/recipes/rice.md

 6. For white rice, set a 20 minute timer; for brown rice, a 50 minute timer.
 7. There are two things to check for when seeing if the rice is done.
 Either of these steps can be repeated.
    1. Water at the bottom of the pot: Check by using a wooden spoon to make a well in the rice.
 Do not stir.
 If there's still water, set a five minute timer and replace the lid.
    2. Hardness of the rice: Check by tasting.
-If it's still too hard, but there's no water at the bottom of the pot, make a well in the rice and pour in a quarter cup, then gently push the rice back into place and check again in five minutes.
+If it's still too hard, but there's no water at the bottom of the pot, make a well in the rice and pour in a quarter cup of water, then gently push the rice back into place and check again in five minutes.
 Do not stir the rice.